Longwood University: Cook-Cole College of Arts and Sciences

 The largest college at Longwood, the Cook-Cole College of Arts and Sciences houses the core of the liberal arts offerings at the university and offers 18 majors with dozens of minors and concentrations.

 The English and Modern Languages department at Longwood University awards the annual John Dos Passos Prize For Literature, founded in 1980.
 Notable past recipients include Graham Greene, Tom Wolfe, Shelby Foote, Paule Marshall, Ernest J. Gaines, E. Annie Proulx, and Sherman Alexie.
 The 2014 Dos Passos Prize winner was Ruth Ozeki.

-The college is named for John Randall Cook '52 and Waverly Manson Cole, who endowed it in 2006.
+The college is named for John Randall Cook '52 and Waverly Manson Cole, who endowed the college in 2006.

 College of Business and Economics

-Longwood's College of Business and Economics is accredited by Association to Advance Collegiate Schools of Business International.
-It was originally accredited in 1998.
-Students of the college earn a bachelor of science degree.
+Longwood's College of Business and Economics is accredited by Association to Advance Collegiate Schools of Business International since 1998.
+Undergraduate students of the college are able to earn either a bachelor of science or bachelor of business administration.
+The college also offers an online Master's of Business Administration (MBA) program.